SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 Tapping an offer lets you review the product terms and look at vital details such as the yield, minimum deposit, and withdrawal limits.

-You will fund your SaveBetter accounts by linking an existing checking or savings account through the third-party app Yodlee or manually submitting your routing and account number.
+You will fund your Raisin accounts by linking an existing checking or savings account through the third-party app Yodlee or manually submitting your routing and account number.

-If you opt to log into your account, make sure to turn off any adblocking extensions you may have for your browser.
-It will mess up the widget for logging in if you have an adblocker on.
+If you log into your account, turn off any adblocking extensions on your browser.
+If you have an ad blocker installed, it will mess up the log-in widget.

 All deposits take up to three business days to complete, and you begin earning interest when the bank custodian receives your deposit.